Bedrock-OSS/bedrock-wiki-legacy/tutorials/custom-item-models.md

 {: .label .label-red }

 ```
-{% include info.html
+{% include notice.html
-  contents='this tutorial assumes you have a basic understanding of MoLang, render controllers and client entity definitions.
-Make sure to check out the [tutorial](/concepts/render-controller) on render controllers before starting this tutorial.'
+  contents='This tutorial assumes you have a basic understanding of MoLang, render controllers and client entity definitions.
+Make sure to check out the [render controller tutorial](/concepts/render-controller) before starting this tutorial.'
 %}
 ```

 ## Concept & Idea

 Since Bedrock doesn't support custom item models out of the box, we have to get creative with their implementation.
 The idea behind this concept is very simple: we overlay an entity model onto the player model with the help of a render controller and adjust the display settings with a few animations.